- Gilda Radner was the first person I heard talk about having an eating disorder

-In short: Transitioning unhealthy habits to healthy habits makes new choices more natural and lasting.
+In short: Transitioning unhealthy habits to healthy habits makes new choices natural and lasting.

-For instance, had Gilda’s doctor suggested she trade one sugary snack for some fresh food, Gilda could have slowly learned to love healthier choices.
+For instance, had Gilda’s doctor suggested that each day she trade just one sugary snack for some fresh food, Gilda could have slowly learned to love healthier choices.

 My extreme change experience

-When I wanted to lose weight I went from eating meals and snacks to having only fruit for breakfast, a salad with low-fat dressing for lunch and eating as little as I could get away with for dinner; I took wild stabs in the dark, guessing what and how much I should eat.
-All the while I ran up to 17 kilometers a day with my cross country team after school.
+When I wanted to lose weight, I went from eating meals to having fruit for breakfast, a salad with low-fat dressing for lunch and eating as little as I could get away with for dinner; I took wild stabs in the dark, guessing what and how much I should eat.
+All the while I ran up to 17 kilometers a day.
 And still I was around 30 pounds over weight.

 I LOVED the idea of dramatic change.
 It was intoxicating.
-We’re raised on stories like Cinderella!
-And I’m not a princess-kind of person.
-I just loved thinking you can turn your life around by working hard… I didn’t know that giving 100% is about working smarter, not harder.
+We’re raised on stories like Cinderella.
+I loved thinking you can turn your life around by working hard… I didn’t know that giving 100% is about working smarter, not harder.

 Knowledge is power.

-It took 10 years for me to understand and accept that dramatic change is short-lived.
+It took 10 years for me to understand and accept that dramatic change only gives SHORT-term success.

-Now I know you can’t survive on so little food for long and you don’t need to do extreme exercise (unless you’re training for a sport, like I was).
-Additionally, these major changes never allowed me to discover what worked for me and turn it into a habit.
+Now I know you can’t survive on so little food and you don’t need to do extreme exercise to lose weight.
+Additionally, these major changes never allowed me to discover what worked for me so I could turn it into a habit.

-Making slow and steady modifications to your everyday choices helps you to carve out a healthy lifestyle that works for you.
+Simply modifying your everyday choices helps you find a healthy lifestyle that works for you.

-In hindsight just a few tweaks to what I was already doing would have made a big difference.
-Just a few changes would have allowed me to build a healthier lifestyle and thus, reach and more importantly maintain a healthy weight.
+In hindsight, just a few tweaks to what I was already doing would have made a big difference.
+Just a few changes would have helped me reach and maintain a healthy weight.

-Even if you go on a healthier food plan than I did (described above) food choices that are different from what you normally eat are hard to maintain.
+Even if you go on a healthier food plan than I did, making BIG changes to what you normally eat are hard to maintain.

 Documentary Love Gilda is part of Radner’s legacy